 A native of Los Angeles, Professor Schultz is an award-winning historian who teaches twentieth-century American history with special interests in religion, ethno-racial history, and American intellectual and cultural life.
 He has published widely, given numerous invited presentations, and has excelled as a public intellectual, academic, and teacher.
 He is currently president of the Society for U.S. Intellectual History.

 His first academic book, Tri-Faith America: How Postwar Catholics and Jews Held America to its Protestant Promise (Oxford University Press, 2011--now in paperback), charted the decline of the idea that the United States was a “Christian nation” and the subsequent rise of the notion that the country was premised on a tri-faith idea that came to be called “Judeo-Christianity.”
 The book showed how acceptance of America's "Judeo-Christian" premise changed the country, in places like public education, collegiate fraternities, suburbs, and the census, all during what were the supposedly conformist 1950s.

 A distinguished teacher, Professor Schultz has won several major awards for his teaching, including, most recently, both the 2012-13 Teaching Recognition Award from the Council for Excellence in Teaching and Learning at UIC and the 2012-13 Shirley A. Bill Award for Excellent Teaching, an award selected by UIC History faculty, graduate students, and majors.
-Professor Schultz is also the author of HIST, a popular college-level textbook, now in its third edition (Wadsworth, Cengage Learning, 3rd ed.
-2013).
+Professor Schultz is also the author of HIST, a popular college-level textbook, now in its fourth edition (Wadsworth, Cengage Learning, 4th ed.
+2016).
 He has appeared on the NPR show "Backstory: With the American History Guys" not once, but twice, and has made numerous appearances on CSPAN and MSNBC.

 “The Blessings of American Pluralism,” in Darren Dochuk and Matthew A. Sutton, ed., Faith in the Age of Obama (New York: Oxford University Press, forthcoming 2015).
 Presentations from this forthcoming book aired on C-SPAN, Dec.
 25, 2014.